Delivering on The Family Place

 Breastfeeding for mothers with confirmed COVID-19 or under investigation for COVID-19.
 What is the guidance?

 Breast milk is the best source of nutrition for most infants.
 However, much is unknown about COVID-19.
 Decisions about breastfeeding should be determined by the mother in coordination with her family and healthcare providers.
 A mother with confirmed COVID-19 or who is suspected to have COVID-19 should take all possible precautions to avoid spreading the virus to her infant, including washing her hands before touching the infant and wearing a face mask, if possible, while feeding at the breast.
 If expressing breast milk with a manual or electric breast pump, the mother should wash her hands before touching any pump or bottle parts and follow recommendations for proper pump cleaning after each use.
 If possible, consider having someone who is well feed the expressed breast milk to the infant.

 What should I expect during my hospital stay during this pandemic?

 The Family Place would like to make your experience as routine as possible.
-Please refer to the Concord Hospital’s visitation policy (located at concordhospital.org) as it relates to the COVID-19 outbreak.
+Please refer to our visitor policy as it relates to the COVID-19 outbreak.
 We are updating this frequently.
 Please bring all of your belongings when first arriving at Hospital.
 This includes a car seat, bags, snacks, phone chargers, etc. You can enter through the Visitor Entrance (near the Hospital cafeteria) between the hours of 5:30 am-12 midnight; otherwise, you will enter through the Emergency Department.
 You will be screened by a Concord Hospital representative when you enter the building.